DebugBSD/Assembly-Workbench/README.md

 * Implement Rebuild and Clean.
 * When there is no change in the project, we shouldn't rewrite the project file because.
 When it does, the order of the files is different.
 * When there is just one project open, whe should build it whether is open a file or not.
+* Improve the projects window.
+We should be able to see all files and directories under a project.